 Maximum Lot Coverage: On no lot or parcel in this zoning district shall buildings be constructed which cover more than twenty-five (25) percent of the lot area.

 Parking: Off street parking shall be provided, at the time of construction of the main structure or building, with adequate provision for ingress and egress according to the standards set forth in Article 21 of this Resolution.

-Signs: Except as permitted under the provisions of this Article for home occupations or as permitted by Article 22 of this Resolution and except as permitted by the Board of Zoning Appeals incident to Conditional Uses, no signs shall be permitted in this district except for “For Sale” or “For Rent or Lease” signs advertising the tract on which the said sign is located.
-Such sign shall not exceed six (6) square feet in area on each side.
-The owner or developer of a subdivision or similar area may, upon the conditions and for the time period established by the Board of Zoning Appeals, erect one sign not exceeding forty eight (48) square feet in area per side advertising said subdivision, development or tract for sale.
+Signs: Except as permitted under the provisions of this Article for home occupations or as permitted by Article 22 of this Resolution and except as permitted by the Board of Zoning Appeals incident to Conditional Uses:

+No signs shall be permitted in the district except “For Sale” or for Rent or Lease” signs advertising the tract on which said tract is located.

+Such sign shall not exceed forty-eight (48) square feet per side.

+The owner or developer may, with or without, a model home, upon the conditions and for the time period established by the Board of Zoning Appeals, erect one sign not exceeding forty-eight (48) square feet in area per side, advertising said subdivision, development or tract for sale.

+K. Central Mail Boxes: The United States Postal Service requires a centralized mail delivery/collection site for subdivision developments.
+To address safety concerns, in creating these mail box centers developers must include:

+Pull off areas,

+One to two parking spaces,

+Lighting, and

+Signage.

 Section 7.06 – RESERVED